 In the unfortunate event that the little one comes down with a fever during travelling or the rest of the holiday, some key essential meds will help a great deal.
 Cough syrup, eardrops (especially for change in altitude), antibacterial ointment and fever reduction medication are definite must-haves.

 If you’re prepared for the trip and the kids’ potential needs you’ll not only be able to quickly save a situation from turning into a nightmare but you’ll also feel a lot less stressed because you know you’re prepared for whatever might come your way.
 And we know with children, anything is possible!
+With these tips, I hope that travelling with kids will seem far more doable.

 *This is a collaborative/guest post.
 For further information please refer to my disclosure page.